Skip to main content

 Kelsee M. Stromberg, PhD, MPH

-Kelsee M. Stromberg, PhD, MPH, is a postdoctoral researcher in the University of Utah’s UP3RK Program.
-She holds a PhD in Clinical and Translational Epidemiology from the University of Utah and an MPH from the University of New England.
-Her research focuses on the intersection of chronic pain and productive activity among post-9/11 U.S. military veterans, with an emphasis on understanding the role of social and sex differences in long-term functional outcomes.
+Kelsee M. Stromberg is a postdoctoral researcher in the University of Utah's UP3RK Program, holding a PhD in Clinical and Translational Epidemiology from the University of Utah and an MPH from the University of New England.
+Her research examines the intersection of chronic pain and productive activity among post-9/11 veterans.
+Dr. Stromberg is conducting longitudinal analysis using the Veterans Metrics Initiative (TVMI) dataset to examine post 9/11 veteran productive activity outcomes.
+Her work focuses on two key areas analyzing how veterans with and without chronic pain engage in different types of work—paid, unpaid, both, or neither.
+Additionally, she is analyzing the clustering of chronic pain and its comorbidities on the impact of productive activity outcomes in post 9/11 veterans.

 Updates: